 Unallocated income and expenses increased \$28.7 million, or 29.7%, primarily due to \$17.4 million in legal settlements (see Note 14 to our Financial Statements) and the receipt of a \$10.0 million termination penalty from DHL in 2009.
 In addition, we incurred \$5.8 million of increased incentive compensation accruals in 2010 as a result of better performance against the Company's objectives.
-Partially offsetting these items was an \$8.8 million litigation settlement received during 2010 (see Note 14 to our Financial Statements).
+Partially offsetting these items was an \$8.8 million litigation settlement received during 2010.